Xin00163/Movie-Trailer-Website-Project/README.md

 ## Install Python 2.7.9.

 ## Download "Movie-Trailer-Website-Project-master.zip" on github
-   https://github.com/Xin00163/Movie-Trailer-Website-Project and unzip the file
+   Go to https://github.com/Xin00163/Movie-Trailer-Website-Project and click "Clone or download" selecting "Download ZIP" in the dropdown

+   Once the file is downloaded, unzip it

-   If you use IDLE, double-click to open, then run the "entertainment_center.py" file
+   Double-click to open the "entertainment_center.py" file in your default editor.

-   If you use Atom, use Terminal to find entertainment_center.py and run it.
+   Run the code

 ## To modify the list of movies:
    Edit the entertainment_center.py file with your chosen text editor.